wighawag/purple-warlock/README.md

 `docker` and `docker-compose` are used to setup the external services (an ethereum node, an ipfs node and a [subgraph](https://thegraph.com) node)

-If you prefer (or do not have access to docker/docker-compose) you can run them independently
+If you prefer (or do not have access to docker/docker-compose) you can run them independently.

 ### node